learn-co-curriculum/java-method-return-values/README.md

 Okay, I can cook 2 Hot dogs
 Thanks for coming neighbors!
 See you next year!
-There are 20 neighbors in attendance.
+75.0% of the neighbors that attended the block party are in favor of having another one next year
 ```

 It's important to understand that any statement after a `return` statement